JSONSchema support#

 TUI Forms supports allOf blocks with if/then pairs.
 A question defined inside a then block is only shown—or computed—when the if condition matches the current answers.

-The if condition must follow the pattern {properties: {key: {const: value}}}.
+Each if block follows the pattern {properties: {key: {const: value}}}.
 When the user's answer for key equals value, the then questions become active.
+Multiple key-value pairs in a single if block are supported; all conditions must match for the then questions to become active.

 {